poolts/poolts.github.io/_projects/01_vbt.md

 </iframe>

 ## Project Overview
-The **Virtual Bird Table** is a military planning and briefing tool that lets distributed teams visualize and manipulate units on a shared map in real time.
-Built for austere networks, it replaces manual, printed tables with a collaborative XR/VR experience, so commanders and staff can plan from anywhere in the world.
+The **Virtual Bird Table** is a military briefing and planning tool that lets distributed teams visualise and manipulate units on a shared map in real time.
+Built for austere networks, it replaces manual, printed tables with a collaborative XR/VR experience, so commanders and staff can plan from anywhere in the world without the need to be collocated.

 ## Tech Stack
 - **Clients:** Unity (XR, VR, Windows Standalone)
 - **Server:** .NET, Docker
+- **Maps** ArcGIS integration

 ## Key Features
 - **Distributed Command**